expo/expo/packages/expo-updates/README.md

 # expo-updates

-`expo-updates` fetches and manages remotely-hosted assets and updates to your app's JS bundle.
+`expo-updates` fetches and manages updates to your app stored on a remote server.

 See [Updates docs](https://docs.expo.io/versions/latest/sdk/updates) for documentation of this universal module's API.